jimmykallhagen/nordix-tools/bridge-and-ssh/README.md

 ## Easy SSH with nordix-ssh-setup

-nordix-ssh-setup will activate SSH and show your username and ip-addres in a zenity popup window, this is what you use for SSH.
+nordix-ssh-setup will activate SSH and display your username and IP address in a Zenity popup, this is what you need to connect
 SSH is usable for VM or if you want to be able to run commands from to phone or another computer, it is very easy to be able to use apps such as termius, to be able to get a terminal in your phone that is connected to your PC

 **How to use**